Do not let your study permit expire. Make a copy of your study permit and keep it in a safe place.

-Proof of means of financial support.
-You will need to show you can cover the cost of one year in Canada including school tuitionplus CAD $ 10,000 (for living expenses) by submitting a bank statement, savings account passbook, bank draft, or other proof that indicates you have sufficient funds.
+- Proof of means of financial support - You'll need to show you can cover the cost of one year in Canada including school tuitionOpens an external site and may open a new window, plus CAD $ 20,635 (for living expenses), by submitting a bank statement, savings account passbook, bank draft, or other proof that indicates you have sufficient funds.
 If a family member or an institution is providing you with the money, include their letter of support along with the proof of sufficient funds in their names.
-You need to provide proof of an additional $4000 for your spouse and $3000 for each additional dependent if accompanying you to Canada.
+You need to provide proof of an additional funds for each dependent accompanying you to Canada.

 If you are a student in a co-op program, you can apply for or extend your co-op work permit along with study permit extension (if it is about to expire), with one application form.

 If you apply to extend your study permit before the expiry date, you have implied status as long as you remain in Canada.
 You may continue to study or work on/off campus (if eligible) in Canada until you receive your renewed study permit, even though the expiry date of your permit has passed while you are waiting to receive the new one.

 If you don’t apply to extend your study permit before the expiry date, you must stop studying and working immediately and see the Immigration Advisor at the International student Centre (ISC) for assistance.

 You may apply to restore your status within 90 days of losing it from within Canada.
 There is no guarantee that your application to restore your status will be accepted.
 You cannot leave the country till you hear from CIC about the decision made on your application.
 The processing time varies and can take several months.